Kolltveit

-Kolltveit is a village in Øygarden municipality in Vestland county, Norway.
-The village lies on the eastern shore of the island of Sotra.
+Kolltveit is a village in Øygarden Municipality in Vestland county, Norway.
+The village lies on the eastern shore of the island of Sotra, just west of the village of Straume.
 The island of Bildøyna lies about 100 m east of the shore in Kolltveit.

 National Road 555 reaches Kolltveit via the Kolltveit Tunnel, and intersects with the terminus of County Road 561 in a roundabout before heading south.
 There is a golf course in the area.